GIXLabs/SAndC/Lab1/README.md

 ## Oscilloscope and Signal Generator
 1. [Attach two 10X probes](oscope.md/#connecting-probes) to your oscilloscope and [calibrate them](oscope.md/#calibrating-oscilloscope-probes).
 [Adjust the vertical position](oscope.md/#adjusting-the-display) of each signal so that they overlap.
     1. Take a picture of the waveform with your uncalibrated probes on the oscilloscope, then another once you have calibrated them.
+Note: you may want to leave labels in your pictures so you can reference them later in your write-up.
 1. [Set your signal generator and oscilloscope up with a 47 Ohm resistor.](oscope.md/#investigating-a-circuit) On the signal generator, [set the load to "High Z,"](signal_gen.md/#changing-mode) and [generate a ramp waveform (50/50)](signal_gen.md/#changing-the-waveform), with [peak-to-peak amplitude of 2.5 V, minimum voltage at 0.0V](signal_gen.md/#adjusting-amplitude), and [frequency set to 100kHz](signal_gen.md/#adjusting-frequency).
 Remember to turn the signal on.
 On the oscilloscope set the horizontal scale to 4 micro-sec per capture.
 Take a screenshot of the wave on your oscilloscope.
     1. Count the number of positive peaks on the screen and explain why you get the number you get.
     1. [Read and record the peak-to-peak amplitude and minimum voltage.](oscope.md/#measuring-voltage)